 Request (bit 11) is set to 1 by a Supplicant to request that the Authenticator initiate either a 4-way handshake or group key handshake, and is set to 1 by a Supplicant in a Michael MIC Failure Report frame(#1853).
 The Supplicant shall not set this bit to 1 in on-going 4-way handshakes, i.e., the Key Ack bit (bit 7) shall not be set to 1 in any message in which the Request bit is 1.
 The Authenticator shall never set this bit to 1.

-(#1840)In an EAPOL-Key request frame, the Secure bit is set to 1, the Key MIC Present bit is set to 1 if not using an AEAD cipher and is set to 0 otherwise, and the Install and Encrypted Key Data bits are set to 0.
+(#1840)In an EAPOL-Key request frame, the Secure bit is set to 1, the Key MIC Present bit is set to 1 if not using an AEAD cipher and is set to 0 otherwise, and the Install bit is set to 0.

 In a Michael MIC Failure Report frame(#1853), setting the bit is not a request to initiate a new handshake.
 However, the recipient may initiate a new handshake on receiving such a message.